mthang/genome_annotation/README.md

 ```

 ### SNAP
+SNAP is a general purpose gene finding program suitable for both eukaryotic and prokaryotic genomes.  see [Link](#Additional-Information) for additional information.
 #### Input data and Resource
 - The existing genome annnotation file (gff3) of the genome of interest downloaded from the public repository (i.e NCBI)
 - The snap singulariy container (see link above)
-- PBS script is located in the scripts folder
+- PBS script [05_snap](https://github.com/mthang/genome_annotation/tree/main/scripts/05_snap) is available in the scripts folder
    - convert reference to snap format and run snap [01_snap_ref.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/05_snap/01_snap_ref.sh)
    - convert snap output file (zff) to gff file format [02_snap_conversionh](https://github.com/mthang/genome_annotation/blob/main/scripts/05_snap/02_snap_conversion.sh).
 This has been implemented in the script 01_snap_ref.sh
 ```